mahmoudtark25/dbms-bash/readme.md

-## A simple database management system using bash scripting and whiptail (for gui) running on Linux machines written for Shell Scripting Course (ITI).
+## A simple database management system using bash scripting and whiptail (for gui).
 <p align="center">
   <img src="dbms-bash.png">
 </p>